Chemistry Courses

 The course deals with quantum mechanics and its applications to the structure of atoms and molecules.
 The topics covered are: the postulates of quantum mechanics and their applications to simple physical systems, including particle in a box; the quantum mechanical model for vibration and rotation of molecules; the hydrogen atom and many electron systems; introduction to the Variation Principle and Hückel’s molecular orbital method.

 Prerequisites: CHEM 232.
-Three credits and lab/tutorial.
+Three credits and laboratory/tutorial.

 332 Introduction to Molecular Spectroscopy and Statistical Thermodynamics